VeselinovStf/BlogSM/README.md

 # BlogSM

-BlogSM is a microservices-based application designed for managing a website-store and blog.
+BlogSM is a application designed for managing a website blog.
 It is built to facilitate CRUD operations on blog posts and integrates with a static site builder (Jekyll) for dynamic content generation.
 The application is evolving, and while it follows a microservices architecture, the current implementation is based on a monolithic API for managing blog posts.

 ## Project Overview